TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 for bugs that tests might have caught.

 :mod:`mock` already provides a feature to help with this, called speccing.
-If you use a class or instance as the :attr:`spec` for a mock then you can only access attributes on the mock that exist on the real class:
+If you use a kundi or instance as the :attr:`spec` for a mock then you can only access attributes on the mock that exist on the real class:

-    >>> from urllib import request
+    >>> kutoka urllib agiza request
     >>> mock = Mock(spec=request.Request)
     >>> mock.assret_called_with
     Traceback (most recent call last):